mazen-salah/Mobile-application-development-course-content/Session 3/Lab 3.md

 3. Generate the multiplication table of 3 up to 20.
 4. Develop a program to compute the sum of the first 10 natural numbers.
 5. Create a program to calculate the factorial of any user-entered number.
-6. Implement a program that computes the exponentiation of two numbers entered by the user.
+6. Implement a program that computes the exponentiation of two numbers entered by the user using loops.